-In this example we have two subroutines, one which closes the barrier and another one which opens it.
+In this example we have two subroutines, one which closes the barrier using a feedback switch and another one which opens the barrier using a delay.
 These subroutines are then controlled by the main routine.

 When using this 2D barrier mimic, you need to click on the gate post 'hot spot' to simulate input 3 being turned on.
-When the barrier opens however, this switch 'springs' off automatically.
+When the barrier opens however, this switch will 'spring' off automatically.

-A good extension for this in the level crossing example, is to use this gate switch [Input 3] to control the red and green signal lights which are pointing towards the train.
+A good extension in the 'Railroad Crossing' example, is to use this gate switch [Input 3] to control the red and green signal lights which are pointing towards the train.
 This ensures that the gate is indeed shut before the train is given the green light.

-If you have checked all the inputs on this mimic by clicking on the input monitor bar you may have noticed that input 4 is a switch on the hinge post [not labelled on the mimic].
-This can be used in a similar way e.g. as a feedback switch to detect when the barrier is fully open.
+If you have checked all the inputs on this mimic by clicking on the input monitor bar you may have noticed that input 4 is a switch on the hinge post [not labeled on the mimic].
+This can be used in a similar way (e.g. as a feedback switch to detect when the barrier is fully open).